OpenCamp-cc/opencamp.cc/content/_index.md

 - **Weekly live sessions with instructors**: Our instructors will conduct weekly live sessions with students to review their progress, answer questions, and provide feedback on student projects.
 This will be held over web conferencing tools such as Zoom or Google Meet.
 - **Peer discussion and learning**: We strongly believe that peer learning and peer discussions is the key to helping everyone advance and grow faster.
 You will be part of a cohort of students who are also highly motivated to complete the entire Bootcamp.
 Discussions may happen over platforms such as Matrix, Discord, or forums.

+Not sure if this is for you?
+You are welcome to watch our recorded live sessions to audit the course or simply to study by yourself.

 ## Sample Learning Schedule